 4.7 This is the Council's first Corporate Plan.
 The organisation's approach to service delivery is developing.
-These factors, coupled with the dynamic environment within which the Council operates, means it is important for the Council to remain responsive to change.
-For this reason, the priorities within the Plan may be subject to change.
+These factors, coupled with the dynamic environment within which the Council operates, means it is important that the Council remains responsive to change.
+For this reason, the priorities within the plan may be subject to change.
 Any changes will be managed in an open and transparent way through the correct constitutional process.
 Rather than being viewed as a document that is set in stone, the Corporate Plan should be seen as a living document which remains work in progress.